The Problem

 Better alert prioritisation, reduced false positives, and structured investigation workflows reduce the per-alert workload - enabling institutions to manage growing transaction volumes without proportional increases in analyst headcount.

-A unified intelligence layer connecting transaction monitoring to entity profiles, network relationships, and cross-system signals gives fraud and AML teams a complete, contextual picture of risk - enabling better-informed decisions across monitoring, investigation, and reporting functions.
+One connected network view linking transaction monitoring to entity profiles, network relationships, and cross-system signals gives fraud and AML teams a complete, contextual picture of risk - enabling better-informed decisions across monitoring, investigation, and reporting functions.
 This connected view also supports the explainability and audit trail requirements that regulators expect from institutions operating transaction monitoring programmes.

-A unified intelligence layer connecting transaction monitoring to entity profiles, network relationships, and cross-system signals closes the gap between alert generation and investigation context - enabling fraud and AML teams to act on a more complete picture of risk across the monitoring programme.
+One connected network view linking transaction monitoring to entity profiles, network relationships, and cross-system signals closes the gap between alert generation and investigation context - enabling fraud and AML teams to act on a more complete picture of risk across the monitoring programme.

 Relevant Industries